 The Carbon Capture and Storage (CCS) Cost Reduction Task Force was set up in spring 2012 to advise the government and industry on the steps needed to reduce the cost of CCS, so that it could compete with other low carbon technologies in the 2020s.
 The CCS Cost Reduction Task Force published their final report in May 2013.

 Role of the group

-The objective of the Task Force is to publish a report to advise Government and industry on reducing the cost of CCS so that projects are financeable and competitive with other low carbon technologies in the early 2020s.
+The objective of the Task Force was to publish a report to advise government and industry on reducing the cost of CCS so that projects would be financeable and competitive with other low carbon technologies in the early 2020s.

 Update on CCS and response to the recommendations

 On the 16 October 2013 the government published an update on CCS and response to the recommendations of the Cost Reduction Task Force:

 The document provides an update on some key policy developments since publication of the UK’s CCS Roadmap in 2012 and responds to the major recommendations from Task Force’s final report.

 The document is focussed on the wider development of CCS, beyond the competition, and sets out a vision for CCS deployment which we would like to develop further with industry.
 We envisage there could be three phases of development in the UK with the Competition representing the first phase.
 We also set out further information on the actions we are taking to build the wider industry for example through EMR, through investigating the potential for enhanced oil recovery, or through ensuring the infrastructure that is laid down as part of the Competition brings the greatest benefit to the wider development of CCS.

 The report also notes that we have asked Michael Gibbons OBE to represent industry as co-chair in a reinvigorated CCS Development Forum.

 On the 16 May 2013 the CCS Cost Reduction Task Force published their final report: